spartancmd/nvim_config/README.md

 `core/runner.lua` provides a lightweight interface for compiling and running projects directly from Neovim.

-The goal is to support common development workflows without introducing unnecessary complexity.

 ### Theme Management

 `core/theme.lua` is responsible for loading and persisting the active colorscheme.

-This keeps theme selection independent from the individual theme plugins.

 ### Theme Picker